verypossible/generator-packages/README.md

-    web-app/         # this is the main web-app package that brings all other packages together app.ts         # root react component that pulls everything together index.ts       # init file that creates redux and renders `app` packages.ts    # where all packages are registered and loaded into redux/redux-saga store.ts       # redux store and middleware setup types.ts       # redux State definition public/
+    web-app/         # this is the main web-app package that brings all other packages together app.ts         # root react component that pulls everything together index.ts       # init file that creates redux and renders `app` packages.ts    # where all packages are registered and root reducer is created store.ts       # redux store and middleware setup types.ts       # redux State definition public/